Michael L. Galyean, Ph.D.,

-The maximum number of semester hours a student may take without specific permission of the academic dean is as follows: 19 hours per long semester, 16 hours per long semester for students on academic probation or continued academic probation, and 8 hours per summer term.
-In determining a greater load, the dean considers the quality of scholastic work performed by the student, the types of courses involved, the student’s health, and extracurricular interests and activities.
+The maximum number of semester hours a student may take without specific permission of the associate academic dean (or designee) is as follows: 19 hours per long semester, 16 hours per long semester for students on academic probation or continued academic probation, and 8 hours per summer term.
+In determining a greater load, the associate academic dean (or designee) considers the quality of scholastic work performed by the student, the types of courses involved, the student’s health, and extracurricular interests and activities.

 Quarter Hour Conversion.
 Quarter credit hours are converted to semester credit hours by multiplying the number of quarter hours by two-thirds (or .67).
 Since a fraction of a credit hour cannot be awarded, the remaining fraction of semester hour credit is rounded to the nearest whole number from the tenth’s position of the decimal.

 For example, 5 quarter hours are equivalent to 3.4 semester hours, which in turn would be rounded to 3 semester hours of credit: 5 quarter hours x .67 = 3.4 semester hours = 3 semester hours.
-Applicability of transfer credit toward degree requirements at Texas Tech University will be at the discretion of the student’s academic dean.
+Applicability of transfer credit toward degree requirements at Texas Tech University will be at the discretion of the student’s associate academic dean (or designee).

 Dropping a Course.
 Dropping a course delays graduation.
 Students should plan their schedules and make a serious commitment to academic success.
 When it becomes necessary to drop a course, the procedure varies according to the rules below.
 All course drops, whether during the early semester student-initiated add-drop period, later in the semester as one of the restricted drops, or because of withdrawal from the university, are the responsibility of the student.
 If students stop attending a class but fail to drop the course, they will receive a grade of F and the grade will become a permanent part of their academic record.